 Things to know around the subject

-Every Jewish Community has a Chevrah Kadisha to whom the preparation and internment of the dead are entrusted.
+Every Jewish Community has a Chevrah Kadisha to whom the preparation and interment of the dead are entrusted.
 The body is washed with clear water and wrapped with a simple cloth, shroud or robe of white linen.
 A man may also be wrapped in his prayer shawl.
 The coffin is usually a plain wooden box without polished handles or other adornment in order to ensure equality in death and help the deceased to return to dust.
 Since the deceased are defenceless the bodies should not be left alone, but watched over until the funeral.
 Burial should take place in as short an interval of time after death as possible.

 Today there is no organised community in Bath.
 Jews in the City belong to both the progressive (reform) and orthodox communities in Bristol.
 The most recent national census returns of 2011 records 304 people in Bath who describe themselves as Jewish

 The burial ground was established on a worked out limestone quarry and the soil is thin and stony.
 This is ideal for some limestone-loving wild plants.
 Insects and small mammals and reptiles and amphibians could flourish in this relatively quiet and undisturbed habitat.
 There are limited existing opportunities for nesting birds.

 The existing plants growing in the burial ground include these common plants of shallow stoney soils: Primroses, Spanish bluebells (not the native Hyacinthoides non-scriptus), valerian, docks, speedwell, dandelions, willow herb, white clover, Spotted medick Germander speedwell, Butterburr, thistles, stinging nettles, hawkweeds, chickweeds, burdock, plantains groundsel, buttercups, bugle and dead nettles as well as common grasses.
 Shrubby plants include brambles, buddleia and ivy.
 The wall and the grave stones have communities of lichens and mosses.